Orange Collective

 Browser infra — adjacent

-Browserbase has built a real business around managed browser sandboxes.
+Browserbase raised a $40M Series B at a $300M valuation in June 2025 — proof a real business sits under managed agent sandboxes.[22]
 But the browser is a subset — most real work happens in native apps.
 Cua extends the same primitive to the full OS (macOS, Linux, Windows, Android).
-Browserbase's existence is the proof of category; the OS-level fleet is the bigger half of it.[5]
+Browserbase priced the category; the OS-level fleet is the bigger half of it.[5]

 Different shape

-E2B and similar dev-sandbox products give agents a Linux shell for code execution.
-Terminal-first, not GUI-first.
+E2B ($21M Series A from Insight, Jul 2025, 88% of the Fortune 100 on platform) and Daytona ($24M Series A from FirstMark, Feb 2026) give agents a Linux shell for code execution.[23]
+[24] Terminal-first, not GUI-first.
 The CUA workload (Photoshop, CAD, design tools, legacy ERP) requires a real desktop with a display server.
-E2B is adjacent infrastructure, not a substitute, and the two are likely to be deployed side by side.
+Both are adjacent infrastructure, not substitutes — and their rounds priced the layer next door.

 Browser Use · Skyvern · Stagehand · LaVague